Coronavirus: initial results from economic modelling

 There are various uncertainties about the COVID-19 virus that are yet to be pinned down by healthcare professionals and experts in infectious disease.
 The best we can do is to use numbers estimated by these experts and to base our assumptions on historical experience.

-For this modelling exercise we have set up two scenarios: (1) a global pandemic scenario, where we assume that the virus will not be stopped effectively, infects a significant share of the global population, and where governments do not intervene successfully; and (2) a scenario where we account for government relief packages already announced by the European Commission, and national governments.
+For this modelling exercise we have set up two scenarios: (1) a global pandemic scenario, where we assume that the virus will not be stopped effectively, infects a significant share of the global population, and where governments do not intervene successfully; and (2) a scenario where we account for fiscal government policy as collected by Bruegel.
 The two scenarios are identical in most aspects, the main difference being the level of government response to the pandemic.

 To model these scenarios in E3ME, we first need an assumption for the scope of the pandemic.
 Estimates of the potential extent of infection are mostly informal: Marc Lipsitch of Harvard has estimated a 40%-70% infection rate, while Gabriel Leung of Hong Kong University has suggested an infection rate of about 60%.
 Based on these numbers, we assume a 60% infection rate for this analysis.